 Gifts That Are Not Taxable

-- Gifts to spouses (if the spouse is a U.S. citizen).
+- Gifts to a U.S. citizen spouse.

-- Charitable contributions to qualifying organizations.
+- Charitable donations to qualified organizations.

 Why Does the Gift Tax Exist?